The 8 Worst Summer Skin Care Mistakes & How to Fix Them

 Somehow, despite your best efforts, you managed to get a sunburn.
 Damage control is your top priority.
 Though it’s tempting to peel flaking skin, don’t.
 The dead skin is still attached to living skin.
 When that gets pulled away, you will create a painful wound that can lead to scarring and hyperpigmentation.

 Instead of picking and peeling your skin, soothe and heal it with Totaloe Calming and Hydrating Gel.
 This cooling blend of whole leaf aloe, niacinamide, sea algae, and green tea extract reduces inflammation, soothes redness and stinging, hydrates the skin, and speeds healing.

 6. Forgetting Your Sunglasses

 Those oversized sunglasses are more than a fashion accessory.
 They’re a shield from the damaging effects of UV radiation.
 The skin around the eyes is thinner and more delicate than other parts of your face.
 Damage will show up here more quickly than other areas.
 Invest in a good pair of sunglasses with UV protection to filter both UVA and UVB rays.
 Because the only lines you want to see this summer are the ones for the bar.

 Vitamin C serums are good.
 Vitamin C & E serums are better.
 Research shows that together, Vitamins C and E have a synergistic reaction that optimizes their antioxidant and reparative strengths for maximum photoprotective effects, making the combination superior to either ingredient alone.
 Benefits include neutralizing harmful free radicals, repairing cellular damage, boosting collagen, brightening, and firming tone.
-Find this dynamic duo in Vivant’s Spin Trap® Vitamin C & E Therapy to protect your radiant glow all summer and beyond.
+Find this dynamic duo in Vivant’s Pure C + E to protect your radiant glow all summer and beyond.